ThisakG/Daily-Football-using-Choreo/README.md

 ## 👾 Security Features

+<p>As a Cybersecurity undergrad, I wanted this workflow to follow good security practices rather than just “function correctly.”
+To strengthen the reliability and safety of the solution, the below listed mechanisms were added:</p>

 ### 1. Secrets Handling
 - API keys, SMTP credentials, and all sensitive values are **not hardcoded**.
 Instead they're stored in the Choreo environment variables and are toggled as **secrets**, which encrypt and protect the data.